-In the field of immigration, the UK's position can be explained, not only by fundamental historical differences over the freedom of movement and immigration policies, but also by the politicization of the issue since 2004.
+In the field of immigration, the UK's position can be explained, not only by fundamental historical differences over the freedom of movement and immigration policies, but also by the politicisation of the issue since 2004.
 First, a series of difficulties appeared around the issue of freedom of movement.
-Traditionally UK immigration for non-EU citizens has adopted a 'permission-based' approach where the 'British government retains and uses the right to discriminate between would-be immigrants on grounds of nationality, skill-level and family reunification status, amongst other criteria' (Dennisson and Geddes, 2018: 1140).
+Traditionally UK immigration for non-EU citizens has adopted a 'permission-based' approach where the 'British government retains and uses the right to discriminate between would-be immigrants on grounds of nationality, skill-level and family reunification status, amongst other criteria' (Dennison and Geddes 2018, p.
+1140).
 Second, the participation of the UK to the EU immigration regime has been explained as 'a significant racial realignment in its immigration regime' which departed from the racial and class conceptualisation of immigrants in the UK.
-Historically indeed, several scholars have highlighted how the UK immigration regime has been racialised along white and nonwhite lines (Spencer, 2002 in Burrell and Schweyher, 2019), but also along 'class and wealth lines' with historically a control of the mobility of the poor and who gets entitled to welfare, a link established in the 1905 Aliens Act (Burrell and Schwyyer, 2019: 195).
+Historically indeed, several scholars have highlighted how the UK immigration regime has been racialised along white and non-white lines (Spencer 2002 in Burrell and Schweyher 2019), but also along 'class and wealth lines' with historically a control of the mobility of the poor and who gets entitled to welfare, a link established in the 1905 Aliens Act (Burrell and Schwyyer 2019, p.
+195).
 The alignment with EU right-based approach might have been therefore exceptional but has also been limited due to the historical legacies of the UK immigration system.